Starman1123/Bear_Library_App/README.md

 * Franklin Rice

 ## Purpose
-* Bear Library allows users to search and add books and add them to their custom book lists.
+* Bear Library allows users to search and add books and add them to their custom <br />
+  book lists.
-* They will be able to enter their own notes and see summaries and reviews from other users.
+* They will be able to enter their own notes and see summaries and reviews from <br />
+  other users.